vinay-billa-slu/ai-agent-blogger/SETUP_AND_TROUBLESHOOTING.md

 If you encounter issues:

 1. Check the logs: `tail -20 publish_log.jsonl`
-2. Run test script to check connectivity
+2. Run the `test_email()` helper or `test_content_generation.py` to check connectivity and content generation
-3. Verify all credentials are correct (especially spaces/special chars)
+3. Verify all credentials are correct (especially spaces/special chars in app passwords)
-4. Ensure XML-RPC is enabled on your WordPress blog
+4. Confirm `WP_EMAIL_ADDRESS` is correct and that WordPress' Post-by-Email is enabled for your site